Live

 Under normal circumstances, adults are liable for 30% of the cost of medical treatment if they’re covered under national health insurance.
 However, there is a monthly cap applied to significant medical expenses based on your income.
 If your medical expenses go over the monthly cap, you don’t have to pay any more than that.

-You can check what your expense cap might be on the Ministry of Health, Labour & Welfare website (page 4—Japanese).
+Your expense cap can be checked on the Ministry of Health, Labour & Welfare website (page 4—Japanese).

 It’s a good idea to carry your health insurance card around with you.